Engineering Reports - What You Should Expect

-Licensed Professional Engineers in Florida are required to be truthful in their engineering work and utilize “due care” in performing in an engineering capacity and to have “due regard” for acceptable standards of engineering principles or could be subject to discipline for engaging in negligence in the practice of engineering.,
+Licensed Professional Engineers are required to be truthful in their engineering work and utilize “due care” in performing in an engineering capacity and to have “due regard” for acceptable standards of engineering principles or could be subject to discipline for engaging in negligence in the practice of engineering.,

 Forensic Engineering Investigations

 A demonstration of a clear understanding of the problem.